Class of 1970, 50th Reunion

 - Suggestions for a collective philanthropic gift

 Second email “Registration is open” (usually sent four-five months in advance)

-- Direct classmates to register for your reunion activities (and to the Alumni Weekend – registration link will be provided)
+- Direct classmates to register for your reunion activities (and to the Reunion Weekend – registration link will be provided)

 - A list of activities, celebrations and special guests